Appealing a Fine

 The Compliance role is to investigate and monitor unauthorised development including, illegal landfill and unauthorised business activities.

-Cooling Tower and Warm Water System Inspections
+Cooling Water and Warm Water Systems

 The Public Health Act 2010 requires that all regulated systems are registered with the corresponding local council due to the potential risks associated with Legionnaires Disease.